dry-rb/dry-rb.org/source/gems/dry-schema/error-messages.html.md

 user_messages[:filled?, rule: :address] # "You gotta tell us where you live"
 ```

-By configuring `messages_file` and/or `namespace` in a schema, default messages are going to be automatically merged with your overrides and/or namespaced.
+By configuring `load_paths` and/or `namespace` in a schema, default messages are going to be automatically merged with your overrides and/or namespaced.

 ## I18n Integration